RMI-PACTA/r2dii.plot/tests/testthat/_snaps/prep_techmix.md

 # with more than one value of some columns errors gracefully

-    `scenario_source` must have one value but has more: 1, 2.
+    `scenario_source` must have a single value.
+It has: 1, 2.

 ---

-    `sector` must have one value but has more: 1, 2.
+    `sector` must have a single value.
+It has: 1, 2.

 ---

-    `region` must have one value but has more: 1, 2.
+    `region` must have a single value.
+It has: 1, 2.

 # with bad metric errors gracefully